watermint/toolbox/docs/commands/services-hellosign-account-info.md

 # Authorization

 For the first run, `tbx` will ask you an authentication with your HelloSign account.
-Please copy the link and paste it into your browser.
-Then proceed to authorization.
-After authorization, Dropbox will show you an authorization code.
-Please copy that code and paste it to the `tbx`.
+Log in to HelloSign and copy the API key of your application from API Integration.
+Enter the copied API key into tbx.
 ```

 watermint toolbox xx.x.xxx